-The survey data includes 57% of men saying they eat healthier when in a relationship and 76% who say they make healthier decisions for themselves because of their significant other.
+The survey data showed 57 percent of men say they eat healthier when in a relationship and 76 percent say they make healthier decisions for themselves because of their significant other.
 Data also shows that, while in a relationship, both men and women exercise more often than singles.

 “We’re not doctors or medical researchers,” says Amarnath Thombre, president of Match, “but Match has always been extremely focused on matters of the heart.”
 This sponsorship marks Match’s first big leap in supporting a national non-profit organization, as the dating company has committed to donating a minimum of $300,000 to the AHA over the next three years.